aminlatifi/tech-dapp/README.md

-# :seedling: CSTK token sale monorepo :seedling:
+# :seedling: Commons Stack Contribution Dapp :seedling:

-This repository contains:
+Dapp for contributions

-- app - the React app for the token sale
+## Auto-deploys

-- solidity - the contracts for the token sale
+Each commit will be built to https://tech-dapp.netlify.com/